HappyHackShack/build-on-bob/README.md

 ## Installation

-Once you have cloned this repo onto the machine that you want to be the BOB server and ***you have sudo rights***.
+Once you have cloned this repo onto the machine that you want to be the BoB server and ***you have sudo rights***.

 ```bash
 # Install ansible (from PIP)